Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Simulation Details

 \item Grid graph: We ran the simulations on a $10X10$ grid graph with source and destination at the diagonally opposite extreme vertices.
 We ran $100$ instances.
-For each instance, we planted a randomly generated shortest path of length 9. \end{enumerate}
+For each instance, we planted a randomly generated shortest path of length randomly chosen from $\{9, 10, 11\}$. \end{enumerate}